-Sarah Everard murder: Inquiry launched into Wayne Couzens case
+Sarah Everard murder: Inquiry into failures over Wayne Couzens' police career

 An inquiry will be launched into "systematic failures" that allowed Wayne Couzens to continue to be a police officer, Priti Patel confirmed.

-The home secretary said the public "have a right to know" why Couzens remained in the Metropolitan Police despite concerns about his behaviour.
+The home secretary said the public "have a right to know" why he remained in the Metropolitan Police despite concerns about his behaviour.

 Couzens kidnapped, raped and murdered Sarah Everard while he was a serving officer, using his police warrant card.